kevingutierrez04/311-calls-ny/report.md

-# Identifying Potential Civic Underreporting in NYC: A Machine Learning Approach Using 311 and Census Data
+# Underreporting in NYC: STAT 3106 Applied Machine Learning

-### Author:
+### Authors:
 - [Eunice Figueroa] <ef2719@barnard.edu>
 - [Kevin Gutierrez] <kmg2226@columbia.edu>

 ## Problem
-Civic engagement is critical to ensuring that community needs are met through public services.
-In New York City, 311 service requests allow residents to report non-emergency issues, enabling local agencies to respond and allocate resources.
-However, disparities in 311 usage may reflect underlying inequities: neighborhoods with significant local issues might underreport due to barriers like lack of trust, technological access, language gaps, or general awareness.
-This project investigates whether certain NYC neighborhoods are at risk of civic underreporting — that is, experiencing local issues but making fewer 311 complaints than expected.
-By combining 311 service request data with Census demographic and socioeconomic data, we aim to identify zip codes where civic engagement through 311 reporting appears unusually low, using machine learning-based anomaly detection techniques.
+Civic engagement is vital in any society to help improve the community’s way of life.
+In NYC, 311 calls are used to report anything from vehicles parked for too much time to noise pollution.
+As a result, the city can allocate resources to alleviate concerns.
+Using the 311 report data and the Census, we analyze any disparities in reporting from varying neighborhoods to identify trends.
+With the data, we identify zip codes that under report and find patterns in frequency of certain types of reports in the same neighborhood, prompting a targeted response.
+We primarily use anomaly detection ML techniques such as Isolation Forest.

 ## Audience and Value
-Our primary audience includes city government agencies, urban planners, and community advocacy organizations focused on equitable service delivery.

-The value of this project lies in its ability to flag communities that may be underserved not because of a lack of need, but due to barriers in civic reporting.
-Identifying these neighborhoods can help policymakers, prioritize outreach and education initiatives, improve accessibility of reporting systems (e.g., multilingual services), and allocate resources more equitably based on need rather than only reported incidents.

-By revealing hidden civic engagement gaps, the project supports efforts to strengthen community trust, representation, and responsiveness in public services.
+Government agencies and local community groups can use this data to improve their services for a more equitable society.

+Through our analysis, we hope to identify communities that need more assistance due to underreporting and not because of a lack of need, an important distinction.
+Specifically, this could motivate officials to increase awareness for multilingual 311 services.
+Combating these issues will help improve community trust and representation in public services.

 ## Abstract

-After curating and merging the datasets, we engineered features such as the number of complaints per 10,000 residents to normalize complaint activity across zip codes.
-Exploratory data analysis revealed that complaint rates were generally stable in areas with lower poverty rates but showed signs of underreporting in neighborhoods where poverty exceeded 40%.
-Racial breakdowns indicated variability in complaint behavior, with Black-majority zip codes showing slightly higher complaint rates but with substantial variability, while Hispanic-majority communities appeared to have lower civic reporting activity.
-Some major racial groups, such as Asian communities, were not represented due to data limitations.
+After cleaning the data and merging the datasets, we engineered features such as the number of complaints per 10,000 residents to normalize complaint activity across zip codes.
+Extreme outliers and otherwise faulty data were removed.
+Data analysis revealed that complaint rates showed signs of underreporting in neighborhoods where poverty exceeded 40%.
+Black-majority zip codes showed slightly higher complaint rates but with variability, while Hispanic-majority zip codes appeared to have lower civic reporting activity.
+A shortcoming of the analysis is that the data didn’t include the asian population.

-For machine learning modeling, we applied an Isolation Forest unsupervised anomaly detection algorithm to identify zip codes that displayed unusually low complaint activity relative to their demographics.
-Zip codes such as 10474 and 10454 in the Bronx and 11211 in Brooklyn were flagged as "Potential Underreporters," showing high poverty rates and low civic complaint rates.
-Wealthy, low-poverty zip codes with low complaints, such as 10282 in Manhattan, were also flagged, though they were interpreted with caution given different contextual expectations.
-Invalid median income values inherited during merging (e.g., -666,666,666) were treated as missing values to prevent distortion.
+We then implemented an Isolation Forest algorithm to identify zip codes that displayed unusually low complaint activity relative to their demographics.
+10474 and 10454 in the Bronx and 11211 in Brooklyn were flagged as "Potential Underreporters," indicated by high poverty rates and low civic complaint rates.
+Interestingly, zip codes such as 10282 in Manhattan, were also flagged despite its economic stability.

-To strengthen the analysis, we engineered weekly complaint-based features such as change rate, surge factor, complaint diversity, and average resolution time.
-Descriptive statistics suggested that sudden changes in complaint rates and low diversity of complaint types could indicate localized issues or civic engagement barriers.
-We further standardized features and visualized z-scores, identifying right-skewed distributions in poverty measures and demographic concentrations, reinforcing the presence of systemic disparities in underreporting potential.
+To further pinpoint the analysis, we also computed weekly complaint-based features such as change rate, surge factor, complaint diversity, and average resolution time.
+Sudden changes in complaint rates and low diversity of complaint types could indicate issues that were prevalent to certain neighborhoods.
+We further standardized features and calculated z-scores, which resulted in right-skewed distributions in poverty measures and demographics.
+This supports the conclusion of systemic disparities present in reporting rates.

-Finally, we applied K-Means clustering with Principal Component Analysis (PCA) visualization to group boroughs based on their complaint type profiles.
-Three clusters emerged: Staten Island was isolated with a focus on outdoor and environmental issues; the Bronx exhibited concerns around smoking, water quality, and noise; while Brooklyn, Queens, and Manhattan showed a more balanced distribution of complaints.
-These cluster findings provide guidance for borough-specific outreach strategies.
+Finally, we used K-Means clustering and Principal Component Analysis (PCA) categorize boroughs based on the complaints they receive.
+Staten Island received with outdoor and environmental issues; the Bronx had mostly smoking, water quality, and noise complaints; while Brooklyn, Queens, and Manhattan were balanced in complaint distribution.
+Regardless, outreach in low-income zip codes with low complaint activity could help improve civic engagement and improve quality of life.

-Overall, our approach combined exploratory data analysis, feature engineering, unsupervised anomaly detection, and unsupervised clustering to uncover potential civic underreporting across NYC.
-Our findings suggest that targeted outreach—especially in low-income neighborhoods with low complaint activity—could help improve civic engagement and ensure more equitable service delivery.
-The project demonstrates how applied machine learning can support data-driven urban planning and resource allocation decisions.